Ganliber/Rust/Grammar/README.md

 # Grammar

-> Nothing else, just d
+> Nothing else, just do it.